loda-lang/loda-programs/programs/oeis/list5.md

 * [A287726](http://oeis.org/A287726) ([L45 program](287/A287726.asm)): Positions of 0 in A287725; complement of A287727.
 * [A287727](http://oeis.org/A287727) ([L09 program](287/A287727.asm)): Positions of 1 in A287725; complement of A287726.
 * [A287733](http://oeis.org/A287733) ([L24 program](287/A287733.asm)): First differences of A069497.
+* [A287742](http://oeis.org/A287742) ([L26 program](287/A287742.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 342", based on the 5-celled von Neumann neighborhood.
 * [A287744](http://oeis.org/A287744) ([L07 program](287/A287744.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 342", based on the 5-celled von Neumann neighborhood.
 * [A287746](http://oeis.org/A287746) ([L23 program](287/A287746.asm)): First differences of A154293.
 * [A287765](http://oeis.org/A287765) ([L05 program](287/A287765.asm)): Period 4: repeat [1, 3, 5, 3].